Unless you’ve been hiding under a rock the size of Jeff Bezos’ bank balance in recent times, you’ll have seen talk about Amazon aggregators.

 However, most aggregators are looking for a combination of business strengths that include the following.

 As a general standard, Amazon aggregators are looking for net profits in the region of 20% or higher.

 Amazon sellers looking to exit their e-commerce brands need to be able to show strong margins in order to present upside for the future owners.

 What may come as a surprise to some brand owners is that many aggregators are looking for a high level of SKU concentration.

 This means they want to see a large portion of revenue coming through “hero” SKUs – just a small number of products that are towards the top of their category.

 Whereas most business owners seek diversification to create security in their income, aggregators are already diversified in the number of brands they own.

-So, as discussed in our podcast episode with Jim Mann from Thrasio, they are instead prioritizing brands that provide a simplicity of operations through SKU concentration.
+So, as discussed in our podcast episode with Jim Mann (formerly of Thrasio), they are instead prioritizing brands that provide a simplicity of operations through SKU concentration.